steelbrain/babel-cli/README.md

   -w, --watch                         Watch files for changes --root <directory>                  Root directory for compilation; where presets and CLI config is resolved from
                                       (defaults to cwd)
-  --ignored <glob>                    Ignored files and directories that match the given glob --ignored-for-restart <glob>        These files are transpiled, but do not cause restart --source-maps [true|false|inline]   Generate source maps for transpiled files --reset-cache                       Retranspile all files ignoring cache --keep-extra-files                  Do NOT delete extra files in the output directory -o, --output-directory <directory>  Output directory to write transpiled files to -x, --execute <entryFile>           Relative path of file to execute (only supported in watcher mode) --execute-delay <delay>             Delay in ms in between restarts of executed file (defaults to 1000ms) --extensions <exts>                 Comma spearated extensions to process through the CLI (defaults to .js) --no-load-config                    Disables loading of "sb-config-file" from package.json (in --root) --print-config                      Print the config being used (for debugging only) --debug-port <arg>                  Passthrough arg for Node.js runtime for programs executed through -x
+  --cache-directory <directory>       Directory to store the cache ".sb-babel-cli" (defaults to homedir) --ignored <globs>                   Ignored files and directories that match the given anymatch globs --ignored-for-restart <globs>       Files and directories that match the given anymatch globs are transpiled, but do not cause restart
+  --source-maps [true|false|inline]   Generate source maps for transpiled files --reset-cache                       Retranspile all files ignoring cache --keep-extra-files                  Do NOT delete extra files in the output directory -o, --output-directory <directory>  Output directory to write transpiled files to --output-file-extension <extension> Output file extension (defaults to .js) -x, --execute <entryFile>           Relative path of file to execute (only supported in watcher mode) --execute-delay <delay>             Delay in ms in between restarts of executed file (defaults to 1000ms) --extensions <exts>                 Comma separated extensions to process through the CLI (defaults to .js) --no-load-config                    Disables loading of "sb-config-file" from package.json (in --root) --print-config                      Print the config being used (for debugging only) --debug-port <arg>                  Passthrough arg for Node.js runtime for programs executed through -x